albacoretuna/how-to-annoy-a-web-developer/README.md

 ## Section 8  - If You Are a Web Developer
 If you're a web developer you have two main options to annoy web developers.
 Firstly, you can annoy yourself, or at least your future self.
 Or you can annoy your fellow web developers!
+Whether you want to annoy your future self or your fellow web developers, here are some tips for you.
+* Keep the code base dirty and never refactor.
+* Add any framework / library that you see into the project, you don't have to really need them
+* Never write comments explaining how your code works.
+* Even better than the one above, don't update your comments, and sort of lie about your code!
+* Don't be consistent with your variable names, indention,...
+Your code should look like if it's written by 10 programmers who don't has never met each other.
+* Bash whatever technology people in your team are using, and bring in those that you like.
+* Never write README.MD files for your repos.
+Let the maintainers Google and guess for the rest of their lives.

 #### Comments